hyssostech/sketch-thru-plan-sdk-js/quickstart/ts/README.md

 ## Symbol rendering

-This quickstart makes use of simple Google Maps capabilities to display symbols as rectangles, lozenges and line markers, associated with InfoWindows showing their properties when the markers are selected with a mouse.
+This quickstart demonstrates the use of the makes use of the [milsymbol](https://github.com/spatialillusions/milsymbol) military symbol rendering library to create the symbol icons that are then inserted as Goole Maps (svg) placemarkers.
+These markers are associated with InfoWindows, showing additional properties when the markers are selected with a mouse.
+Tactical Graphics are displayed just as lines, but could be rendered using a library such as [mil-sym-js](https://github.com/missioncommand/mil-sym-js)

-STP symbols provide detailed information in their properties that can be used to drive a military symbol renderer such as [milsymbol](https://github.com/spatialillusions/milsymbol), or [mil-sym-js](https://github.com/missioncommand/mil-sym-js)
+The following properties are provided by STP by default (but additional ones can be defined).
+For a list of matching `milsymbol` properties, see https://www.spatialillusions.com/milsymbol/documentation.html

 | Property          | Description                                                                   |
 | ---------------   | ----------------------------------------------------------------------------- |